A win for the Mono Basin Scenic Area

 Cooperative solutions better than a lawsuit

 Inadequate CEQA compliance, the removal of the berm, and other project shortcomings were unacceptable.
 The Committee threatened a CEQA lawsuit, which provided time and leverage to also propose a settlement agreement.
-Working collaboratively with Inyo National Forest, the Kutzadika’a Tribe, Lahontan, and DFW, the Committee advanced an agreement that fully restored the berm, implemented a robust revegetation plan, and ensured the project was in proper compliance with necessary permitting.
+Working collaboratively with Inyo National Forest, the Kootzaduka’a Tribe, Lahontan, and DFW, the Committee advanced an agreement that fully restored the berm, implemented a robust revegetation plan, and ensured the project was in proper compliance with necessary permitting.

 Early in the process, when it became obvious that revegetation of the three-acre site would be critical for the restoration of scenic values, the Committee reached out to Michael Hogan, a Tahoe-based soil science expert who helped guide Caltrans’ revegetation of the Lee Vining Rockfall Project, a model for successful revegetation in the Eastern Sierra (see Summer 2018 Mono Lake Newsletter).
 The Committee also involved Regina Hirsch from Watershed Progressive, who has extensive restoration and revegetation experience and had worked with the Committee to improve the Mono Basin Outdoor Education Center’s landscape.
 Hirsch and her crew also installed one of California’s earliest permitted commercial greywater systems at the Committee’s Information Center & Bookstore in 2012.